-The nrtPS is designed to support transport in the uplink direction delay-tolerant data streams consisting of variable-sized data packets for which a minimum data rate is required, such as FTP.
-The mandatory QoS service flow parameters for this scheduling service are Minimum Reserved Traffic Rate
+The nrtPS is designed Table 111c describes the QoS parameters that would provide a scheduling service to support delay-tolerant data streams consisting of variable-sized data packets for which a minimum data rate is required, such as FTP.
+The mandatory QoS service flow parameters for this scheduling service are Minimum Reserved Traffic Rate (11.13.8), Maximum Sustained Traffic Rate (11.13.6), Traffic Priority (11.13.5), and Request/Transmission Policy (11.13.12).